dnanexus/dnanexus-example-applets/Tutorials/python/samtools_count_para_reg_multiprocess_py/Readme.md

 1. Install SAMtools
 2. Download BAM file
 3. Split workload
-4. Count Regions in Parallel
+4. Count regions in parallel

 This applet tutorial code is extremely similar to the [_Parallel Threads SAMtools count tutorial_](/python_parallel_tutorial.html#samtools_count_para_chr_subprocess_py), except `multiprocessing` is used instead of `multiprocessing.dummy`.

-## How is SAMtools dependency provided?
+## How is the SAMtools dependency provided?
-SAMtools dependency is resolved by declaring an [Apt-Get](https://help.ubuntu.com/14.04/serverguide/apt-get.html) package in the dxapp.json runSpec.execDepends.
+The SAMtools dependency is resolved by declaring an [Apt-Get](https://help.ubuntu.com/14.04/serverguide/apt-get.html) package in the `dxapp.json` `runSpec.execDepends` field.
 ```json
 {
   "runSpec": {